Eleanor Taylor Bland

 Eleanor Taylor Bland (December 31, 1944 - June 2, 2010) was an African-American writer of crime fiction.
 She was the creator of Lincoln Prairie, Illinois (based on Waukegan, Illinois) police detective Marti McAllister.

 Biography

 Bland was born in Boston, Massachusetts, and married Anthony Bland, a member of the United States Navy, when she was fourteen.
 In the early 1970s, they relocated to the Naval Station Great Lakes in North Chicago, Illinois She and her husband remained together for 31 years before separating.

 Bland received a BA from the University of Southern Illinois in 1981, and from 1981 to 1999 worked as an accountant.
 She had two children and several grandchildren, and resided in Waukegan, Illinois, during the later years of her life.
+She served on the board of the Waukegan Public Library and chaired its friends of the library group.

 She was diagnosed with Gardner's syndrome in the 1970s, and was reportedly given only two years to live at the time.
 However, Bland lived forty more years.
 She died from Gardner's Syndrome on June 2, 2010, in Waukegan, Illinois.